richelbilderbeek/cpp/content/CppConst.md

 14. [Bjarne Stroustrup](CppBjarneStroustrup.md).
 The C++ Programming
     Language (4th edition).
 2013.
 ISBN: 978-0-321-56384-2.
 Chapter 12.7.
     Advice. page 341: '\[13\] Use const extensively and consistently'
+15. Gottschling, Peter.
+Discovering Modern C++: An Intensive Course for Scientists, Engineers, and Programmers.
+Addison-Wesley Professional, 2015.
+    Chapter 5.2.3.2: 'Consider casting away const only as the very last resort'